 When installing the module to the heat sink, excessive or uneven fastening force might apply stress to inside chips.
-Then it will lead to a broken or degradation of the device.
-The recommended fastening procedure is shown in Fig.2-23.
+Then it will lead to a broken or degradation of the chips or insulation structure.
+The recommended fastening procedure is shown in Fig.2-18.
 When fastening, it is necessary to use the torque wrench and fasten up to the specified torque.
-Also, pay attention not to have any desert remaining on the contact surface between the module and the heat sink.
+And pay attention to the foreign particle on the contact surface between the module and the heat sink.
+Even if the fixing of heatsink was done by proper procedure and condition, there is a possibility of damaging the package because of tightening by unexpected excessive torque or tucking particle.
+For ensuring safety it is recommended to conduct the confirmation test(e.g. insulation inspection) on the final product after fixing the DIPIPM with the heatsink.